SaftIng/safting.github.io/doc/phpframework/conventions.md

 ## Test Cases

-If you write test cases for Saft, please following these conventions:
+If you write test cases for Saft, please follow these conventions:

 - TestCases: Group test functions together, if they test the same function
 - TestCases: Alphabetical order of groups of test functions.